n8n-io/n8n-docs/docs/hosting/community-edition-features.md

 - [Version control using Git](/source-control-environments/)
 - [Workflow history](/workflows/history/) (You can get one day of workflow history with the community edition by [registering](#registered-community-edition))

-All of these features are available on the Enterprise Cloud plan, including the self-hosted Enterprise edition.
+These features are available on the Enterprise Cloud plan, including the self-hosted Enterprise edition.
 Some of these features are available on the Starter and Pro Cloud plan.

 See [pricing](https://n8n.io/pricing/){:target=_blank .external-link} for reference.

 ## Registered Community Edition

-You can unlock additional features by registering your n8n community edition.
+You can unlock extra features by registering your n8n community edition.
 You register with your email and receive a license key.

-Registering unlocks these additional features for the community edition:
+Registering unlocks these features for the community edition:

 * [Debug in editor](/workflows/executions/debug/): Copy and pin execution data when working on a workflow
 * One day of [workflow history](/workflows/history/): 24 hours of workflow history so you can revert back to previous workflow versions